Back to Insights

 ยท Tech for Senior Living

 Phone tracking is more common and more accessible than most people realize.
 For senior living operators, the stakes are higher than personal privacy.
 Executive directors, Directors of Nursing (DONs), and clinical staff carry phones that contain resident medical charts, family contact information, eMAR alerts, email with Protected Health Information (PHI), and often banking and payroll access.
 A compromised phone is not just a personal inconvenience.
 It is a potential data breach.
+Phone compromise is one of several mobile threats covered in our complete cybersecurity guide for senior living.

 How Phone Tracking Works